davegill/TWC_VALIDATION/README_JSON.md

 		},
 ```

    - The `TIMES` factor should ALWAYS be the first three time steps of the simulation (either after the restart of after the initialization).
-The `levels` of the `TIMES` need to exactly match the strings in the MPAS model output.
+The `levels` of the `TIMES` need to exactly match the strings in the MPAS model output FILENAMES.
 ```

 		{